 1. Illness – You want to be sure your cat insurance covers illness.
 Some will even include serious conditions such as cancer.
 Having your cat stay overnight for care or going to a specialist are the types of fees which add up fast and can get into the thousands of dollars.

 Note: Some cat health insurance offers lifetime benefits with no maximum payout limits*.
-For those looking for illness coverage, you may want to look for this option due to the costs a serious illness can incur. (*You can see our Healthy Paws pet insurance reviews which includes this significant benefit).
+For those looking for illness coverage, you may want to look for this option due to the costs a serious illness can incur.

 2. Injury – When your cat gets hurt, you may need to take them to the veterinarian immediately for emergency care.
 Hospital expenses can become expensive depending on what needs to be done and how long your cat needs to stay for treatment, including overnight.